tcarland/tcamake/README.md

     It pulls in both the dependencies and the platform environment via the 'depends' and 'environment' files respectively.

+ * **tcamake_include**
+    This is the primary *include* file the tcamake framework.
+This gets included by *project_defs* which is the entrypoint as described above.

+ * **tcamake_env**
+    This is included automatically for each project to initiate the platform's desired compiler flags and other platform specific macros.
+    This file should NOT need to be modified other than to add new platform environment profiles.

  * **tcamake_depends**
     The file for defining all project dependencies.
 This is the only file that should need updating.
-Since these dependencies generate our **INCLUDE** and **LIB** variables, order can be important.
-In general, the order should sort projects with the most dependencies before projects with the least dependencies.
+Since these dependencies generate our compile-time **INCLUDE** and **LIB** variables, order can be important.
+    As a general rule, the order should sort projects with the most dependencies before projects with the least dependencies.

  * **tcamake_autodepend**
     An internal file for defining build commands and is the last file included by 'depends'.
 This file should NOT need to be modified.

- * **tcamake_env**
-    This is included automatically for each project to initiate the platform's desired compiler flags and other platform specific macros.
-    This file should NOT need to be modified other than to add new platform environment profiles.

 ### Scripts: